 Welcome to Castle Belichick

-The New York Times Magazine cover story on Super Bowl Sunday was about Tom Brady.
 The Patriots compound was referred to as “Fort Belichick.”
 Because he is so secretive, all I could think of was making Fort Belichick ‘Castle Belichick.’

-This essay is dedicated to my good friend, Jillian Rossi, who grew up in next door Mansfield, Massachusetts and my friend Nancy Maia Howes, who lives in another neighboring town, Wrentham, Massachusetts.
+This essay is dedicated to my good friend, Jillian Rossi, who grew up in next door Mansfield, Massachusetts, and my friend Nancy Maia Howes, who lives in another neighboring town, Wrentham, Massachusetts.

 If you’ve read Bram Stoker’s Dracula, you know Jonathan Harker is supposed to be going to Transylvania.
 Instead, Harker’s descendant, Joanna Harker is a BBC journalist who swears, (didn’t her Mama teach that boy not to swear), and she will get Coach Belichick to talk to her.